jdbevan/IsItResolved/README.md

-DNS Resolver in Node.js
+###DNS Resolver in Node.js###

-Eventually will report DNS changes via email
+Eventually will report global DNS changes via email to subscribers.

-Needs to spawn a [child process](http://nodejs.org/api/child_process.html) that checks for DNS changes regularly and [emails](https://npmjs.org/package/nodemailer) changes to subscribers
+Needs to spawn a [child process](http://nodejs.org/api/child_process.html) that checks for DNS changes regularly and [emails](https://npmjs.org/package/nodemailer) changes to subscribers.